GadFlight/SongRequestManager/README.md

 This mod has been in use for many months, and is constantly updated.
 While this is a first official release as a standalone mod, its been in continuous use for months now, and is extensively tested.
 The bot is compatible with release 0.13.1.

+This forked version of the Song Request Manager has been forked by GadFlight, and various small but significant capabilities added:
+* The ability to have the queue manager do "round robin" (or technically "least recently played requestor") song scheduling.
+* Additional template variables "trueSongName", "trueSongAuthor", "trueLevelAuthor" which infer proper values across different flavors of BeatSaver metadata.
+* Addition of the "user" variable to the "!queue" command response.
+* Reset request list view after a request, so players don't accidentally forget about the requests at the top page.
+* Add "Request rejected" to error messages, so requestors know *why* they are getting the message.

 # Current State

 The current bot is compatible with Release 1.0.0.
 Use the latest installer.